lucasszulansky/my-new-repository/README.md

 # Learning Git #

-Learning git is important and cool.
+Learning git is important but lame.